International & European Law School

 The Research Center of the Faculté de Droit deals with problems linked to risk and law but also risk management through law.
 All of the professor-researchers at the centre contribute to formulate a legal theory of risk, working closely with French and International research institutions and companies.
 The C3RD deals with legal problematics at an international level on the thematic of risk in the following fields: International Law, European Union Law and European Competition Law.

-The faculté de Droit has taken this to another level by creating an international centre for researchers… The Global Legal Network (GLN) connects a large of professors and legal professionals, all assembled for the purpose of dealing with legal risks linked to international and European law.
+The Law Faculty has taken this to another level by creating an international centre for researchers… The Global Legal Network (GLN) connects a large of professors and legal professionals, all assembled for the purpose of dealing with legal risks linked to international and European law.

 The objective of this network is also to pool together the international legal skills of each member and to put them to good use participating in European Union projects.
 The GLN thus seeks to develop research at an international level to a greater degree and offer greater visibility to all of our professors.